maynul1997/Performance-Test-Project-Jmeter/README.md

 3. Configure test execution:
    - Set thread count based on your desired user load.
    - Ensure **Gaussian Random Timer** (Deviation: 2000ms, Constant Delay: 500ms) is used.

+4. Run the test and observe the results.